codsen/codsen/packages/csv-sort-cli/readme.md

 ![2D trim of a CSV contents](https://cdn.rawgit.com/codsen/csv-sort/2bdf5256/media/img2.png)

 3. Not to mention, the [our custom CSV parse](https://github.com/codsen/csv-split-easy) used here will ensure that all CSV cell _contents_ are trimmed, and there are no empty rows between the content rows.
-It also accepts any commas as content if the cell is wrapped with double quotes.
+It also accepts any commas as content if the cell is wrapped with a double quotes.
 Read more in [its repo's readme](https://github.com/codsen/csv-split-easy).

 **[⬆ &nbsp;back to top](#)**